-Katie is a health and fitness writer living in New York City.
-She is a marathoner, former personal trainer, and a lover of all things food.
-She aims to inspire and help others find the fun in fitness and the excitement in healthy eating.
+Katie is a New York City-based writer.
+She is a marathoner, former personal trainer and a lover of all things food.
+She loves teaching others about exercise, healthy eating and running.
+By sharing her expertise and daily experiences she aims to inspire and help others to find the fun in fitness and the excitement in eating healthy.

 I’m Katie.
 I’m

 I’m a personal trainer (former) turned health and fitness writer, a runner, and a lover of all things food.

 I love running to stay fit and eating to feel healthy.
 Hence, I am a “Hungry Runner.”
 The funny thing is, I haven’t always been a runner.
 In fact, I used to hate running.
 And it wasn’t until after I graduated college that I started thinking about how the foods I ate were affecting my body.

 For most of my life, I’ve been an athlete.
 When I was younger, I dabbled in just about everything from cheer leading and horseback riding to softball and ice skating before I tried out for the swim team when I was 11 years old.
 I don’t know what it was about swimming that hooked me so quickly, but I ended up sticking with it for seven years until I went away to college.

 As you can imagine, swimming competitively for two hours a day, six days a week, for seven years straight had a profound effect on my body.
 I was burning a whole lot of calories during my workouts and in in turn, I had quite an enormous appetite.
 I was able to eat Poptarts as dessert after breakfast, french fries with lunch, and have three servings at dinner without ever gaining so much as a pound.
 I was effortlessly able to maintain a healthy weight without ever really having to give a second thought to diet or exercise.